nuchs/Isnaegrate/Learnings.md

 - host names all change when running in compose, connections to localhost now go to a service whose name is defined in the compose file
 - don't change the service names in docker compose while the service is running as compose will no longer recognise it
 - docker compose up doesn't auto rebuild
+- you need a separate docker compose file for each set of things you want to manage independently (e.g. if you want logging to stay up when system comes down it needs its own file)

 ** Elastic
 - turn datastream off for the logstash destination or stuff doesn't get added to the right index